silasoverturf/android-e-fon-nightly/readme.md

 ##Program Concept

 The app is compiled with Flash Pro currently with Air 3.5.
-UI Structure is defined in the .fla file and all other functions like UI flushing, variable posting and .html parsing is all handled by the .as file.
+UI Structure is defined in the .fla file and all other functions like UI flushing, variable posting and .html parsing are handled by the .as class file.
 When compiled to Android with Air the Actionscript is interpreted by Adobe's AVM.
 On iOS all functions are handled by the LLVM compiled by Flash Pro.